Nguyen Thi Hoai Thu

 Officially, no vaccinations are required to enter Vietnam apart from travelers coming from countries with yellow fever transmission risks.
 However, if you travel to Vietnam you should do everything possible and take all required precautions to avoid becoming ill during your trip.
 Make sure that all your vaccinations are current and that you are vaccinated for Tetanus, Polio and Diphtheria.
 Other vaccines recommended include Hepatitis A and Hepatitis B (if you are in-country for over 3 months), Typhus and Tuberculosis, vaccinations against rabies and Japanese encephalitis are also advised.

-The holiday is heavily influenced by Chinese culture, even taking place on the same day, but is ultimately a uniquely Vietnamese tradition.
 This is the biggest national holiday, and can be compared to Christmas in Europe.
 Most of Vietnamese people will take a week off from work and gather with their family and friends in their hometown to celebrate.
+Based on the older, Sino-Vietnamese calendar, Tet is the “Feast of the First Morning of the First Day”.
+Many Vietnamese people prepare for Tet by cooking special cuisine and deeply cleaning the house.

 Giong Festival is annually celebrated in spring time in several parts of Hanoi in order to commemorate Saint Giong, one of the “four immortals” of Vietnam.
 According to cultural experts, the festivals held in the Phu Dong (where Saint Giong was born) and Soc Temples (where he ascended to heaven) are the most meaningful and notable, which have been recognized by UNESCO as pieces of Intangible Cultural Heritage.